ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 There is some overlap between the functionality of device twins and direct methods.
 You could set device properties using direct methods, which might seem an intuitive way of doing things.
 However, using direct methods would require the back-end app to record those settings explicitly, if they ever needed to be accessed.
 Using device twins, this information is stored and maintained by default.

-In this exercise, you will add some code to both the device app and back-end service app, to show device twin synchronization in operation.
+In this exercise, you will enable some code in the back-end service app, to show device twin synchronization in operation (the device code for twin synchronization is already added and has been covered in earlier labs).

-#### Task 1: Add Code To Use Device Twins To Synchronize Device Properties
+#### Task 1: Enable Code To Use Device Twins To Synchronize Device Properties

 1. Return to the Visual Studio Code instance that is running the **CheeseCaveOperator** back-end app.